Kranzes/lon/README.md

 - Only uses SRI hashes
-- Supports fixed outputs of `builtins.fetchGit` by using an SRI hash and thus enables caching for these sources in the Nix Store.
+- Supports fixed outputs of `builtins.fetchGit` by using an SRI hash and thus enables caching for these sources in the Nix Store
 - Allows overriding dependencies via an environment variable for local development
 - Leverages modern Nix features (concretely this means Nix >= 2.4 is required)
+- Built-in bot to automate dependency updates

 ## Installation